Lester Quiñones: College career

 With James Wiseman sitting out due to eligibility issues, Quiñones had his first double-double on November 16, 2019, recording 21 points and 10 rebounds in a 102–56 win over Alcorn State.
 As a result, he was named American Athletic Conference freshman of the week on November 18.
 Quiñones broke his right hand during a November 23 game against Ole Miss and missed three weeks.
 At the conclusion of the regular season, Quiñones was named to the American Athletic Conference All-Freshman Team.
 He averaged 10.7 points, 3.8 rebounds and 2.2 assists per game.
-After his junior season, Quiñones announced his intentions to leave Memphis and enter the 2022 NBA Draft.
+After his junior season, Quiñones announced his intentions to leave Memphis and enter the NBA draft.

 Professional career

-Santa Cruz Warriors (2022–2023)
+Golden State / Santa Cruz Warriors (2022–2024)

 After going undrafted in the 2022 NBA draft, Quiñones signed a two-way contract with the Golden State Warriors on July 5, 2022.
 Quiñones debuted for the Warriors' 2022 NBA Summer League team in the NBA California Classic, scoring seven points, five rebounds, and two steals in a 68–86 loss to the Sacramento Kings.
 He was waived by the Warriors on October 13.

 On October 15, 2022, Quiñones signed with the Santa Cruz Warriors of the NBA G League.
-On February 25, 2023, Quiñones had 42 points and 8 rebounds in a 112-119 loss to the Salt Lake City Stars.
+On February 25, 2023, Quiñones had 42 points and 8 rebounds in a 112–119 loss to the Salt Lake City Stars.

-On March 2, 2023, Quiñones signed a 10-day contract with the Golden State Warriors, but saw no playing time.
-He was reacquired by Santa Cruz on March 12.
+On March 2, 2023, Quiñones signed a 10-day contract with Golden State, but saw no playing time.
+Ten days later, he was reacquired by Santa Cruz.

-Golden State Warriors (2023–present)

-On March 17, Quiñones signed a two-way contract with the Golden State Warriors.
+On March 17, 2023, Quiñones signed a two-way contract with Golden State.
+He made his NBA debut on March 31, versus the San Antonio Spurs, playing one minute and securing his first rebound.
+On April 4, he was named the NBA G League Most Improved Player.

+On July 24, 2023, Quiñones signed another two-way contract with the Warriors and on February 22, 2024, he signed a standard contract with Golden State.
+On March 3, he led the Warriors in points and minutes in a blowout loss to the Boston Celtics.

+Philadelphia 76ers / Delaware Blue Coats (2024)

+On September 26, 2024, Quiñones signed a two-way contract with the Philadelphia 76ers.
+However, he was waived on December 3.

+Birmingham Squadron / New Orleans Pelicans (2024–2025)

+On December 6, 2024, Quiñones was acquired by the Birmingham Squadron.
+His strong performances in the G League culminated in the New Orleans Pelicans signing him to a two-way contract on March 3, 2025.
+He debuted with the Pelicans on March 24, helping his team secure a 112-99 victory over the Philadelphia 76ers.
+In nine appearances for the Pelicans, Quiñones averaged 8.6 points, 1.7 rebounds, and 2.6 assists.

+On August 18, 2025, Quiñones signed an Exhibit 10 contract with the Orlando Magic.
+He was waived by Orlando on October 18.